StatCan/aaw/README.md

 What can you do it with / what have we done with it?

 * Launched Shiny Server to AKS via GitHub Actions
+* Created a helm chart to be called by GitHub Actions
 * Shiny Server extended behind Nginx proxy
 * Integrated with Azure Files for application hosting